lagooned/blog/posts/array-manipulation-hackerrank.md

 date: "2021-01-13"
 ---

-as part of my attempt to stay up-to-date on programming, as well as increase my confidence for interviews, i've been doing the hackerrank [interview prep kit](https://www.hackerrank.com/interview/interview-preparation-kit) series. one problem in particular caught my eye, and after solving it sub-optimally, i researched the best solution of the problem and learned some cool things along the way and connected it to my functional programming knowledge.
+hey y'all. as part of my attempt to stay up-to-date on programming, as well as increase my confidence for interviews, i've been doing the hackerrank [interview prep kit](https://www.hackerrank.com/interview/interview-preparation-kit) series. one problem in particular caught my eye, and after solving it sub-optimally, i sought the best solution and learned some cool things along the way and connected it to my functional programming knowledge.

 # the problem